 After helpful essential oils like camphor and menthol, name brand chest rubs also contain things like petrolatum, turpentine oil, methylparaben…

-Anything you put on your skin gets absorbed into your bloodstream, so it is smart to choose the most non-toxic skin products you can.
+Anything you put on your skin gets absorbed into your bloodstream, so it is smart to choose the least toxic skin products you can.
 Or better yet, make your skin care products from non-toxic or edible ingredients you can feel really good about, particularly when you use them on your children.

 This recipe not only loosens chest congestion and eases cough, but it also works great on sore muscles, and can help relieve tension headaches and migraines!
 It also makes a great gift.